480 Hansa: Orbit and classification

 Hansa is the namesake and parent body of the stony Hansa family (803), a high-inclination family with more than a thousand known members.
 Hansa and the asteroid 925 Alphonsina are the two largest member of this family.

 It orbits the Sun in the central asteroid belt at a distance of 2.5–2.8 AU once every 4 years and 4 months (1,570 days; semi-major axis of 2.64 AU).
-Its orbit has an eccentricity of 0.05 and an inclination of 21° with respect to the ecliptic.
+Its orbit has an eccentricity of 0.05 (i.e. close to a perfect circle) and an inclination of 21° with respect to the ecliptic.
 The body's observation arc begins at Heidelberg, the night after its official discovery observation in May 1901.

 Physical characteristics

 In the Tholen classification, Hansa is a common, stony S-type asteroid.
 The near infrared spectra suggests the surface has a primary component of low-Ca pyroxene with lower amounts of olivine.

 Rotation period

 Several rotational lightcurves of Hansa were obtained from photometric observations since the 1990s (U = 2/2−/2+/3).
 Analysis of the two best-rated lightcurves gave a rotation period of 16.19 hours with a brightness amplitude of 0.58 and 0.44 magnitude, respectively (U = 3/3).
 A high brightness variation typically indicates an elongated shape.

 A modeled lightcurve using photometric data from large collaboration network was published in 2016.
 It gave a concurring period of 16.1894 hours, as well as two spin axes at (352.0°, −18.0°) and (173.0°, −32.0°) in ecliptic coordinates (λ, β).